joallard/joallard.github.com/_posts/2012-09-24-magic-number-boards.markdown

 became acquainted with it for the first time.
 Had it not been for that, the educational system would have teached me those in [Cegep][CEGEP] (age 18), as part of my post-secondary Pure Science program.

-But it shows how much of a fascinating world of numbers we just don't teach, however simple or natural it is.

 [CEGEP]: http://en.wikipedia.org/wiki/CEGEP